 In Cody Regional Health Long Term Care Center, 21.02% of Patients use Anti-Psychotic Medication

 This indicates the percentage of patients given antipsychotic medications.
 These drugs are used for treating a variety of conditions, such as cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This measures the percent of long-term patients who were given antianxiety drugs.
-These medications are prescribed to residents experiencing depression and anxiety.
+This tells you the percent of residents who were given antianxiety drugs.
+These medications are used to treat residents experiencing depression and anxiety.

 Managing Depression Among Residents

 In Cody Regional Health Long Term Care Center, 9.68% of Patients

 This metric is a measure of the percent of long-term patients exhibiting signs of depression.

 In Cody Regional Health Long Term Care Center, 89.82% of Patients